 But first, here are some facts about China:

 The table below shows a snapshot of the travel insurance products on offer for China, with links directly to provider’s websites.
-These results are based on a single traveller to China who is under 70 years old.
+These results are based on a couple travelling to China who are under 70 years old.